 How to Convert Currency Like a Pro (Beyond Google)

 This guide walks through what's actually happening between Google's number and your bank account, with the practical steps to close the gap.
-For your real-time spot rate before any transaction, plug it into our currency converter β€” it sources from the European Central Bank's Frankfurter API, which is the closest thing to the "real" interbank rate available for free.
+For your real-time spot rate before any transaction, plug it into our currency converter β€” it sources from the European Central Bank's daily reference rates, which is the closest thing to the "real" interbank rate available for free.

 Why Google's Currency Conversion Is Fine for Casual but Not for Transactions